hgb2/PSAS-Capstone/docs/Design.md

 ```

 #### Data Formatter
-The data formatter gets telemetry data from the control module, transforms it to [psas-packet format](http://psas-packet-serializer.readthedocs.org/), and writes it out to a file.
+The data formatter gets telemetry data from the control module, transforms it to [psas-packet format](http://psas-packet-serializer.readthedocs.org/), and sends a UDP packet to a server.

 ```
 FUNCTION init(addr)